-There are also many women in Aikido because its not used for aggressive purposes, and by using the redirected force of an attack, Aikido offers a powerful means of self-defense...
+Women in Aikido don't used it for aggressive purposes, and by using the redirected force of an attack, Aikido offers a powerful means of self-defence...

-Regular training in aikido has many physical and mental health benefits.
-The basic movements are especially good for the core muscles and for lower body strength but also good for improving stamina, over-all muscle tone, and for developing a leaner physique.
+Regular training in aikido has many health benefits.
+The basic movements are good for the core muscles and for lower body strength but also good for improving stamina, over-all muscle tone, and for developing a leaner physique.